Z-Ray-Entertainment/SingularityEngine/CONTRIBUTING.md

 # How to contribute #

-As you may have seen there are 4 brnaches available.
-By contributing to apply to the following terms of development.
+In order to contribute you have to read, follow and apply to the following term:

 ## The Branches ##
 ### Master ###